a1v0/a1v0.de/articles/ups-api/ups-discount-not-showing-shipping-api.md

 The property you're looking for is **`NegotiatedRatesIndicator`** (full JSON path: `ShipmentRequest.Shipment.ShipmentRatingOptions.NegotiatedRatesIndicator`).

-The docs don't specify which value apply.
-I chose to set it to `Y` and have had no errors.
+The docs don't specify which value to assign.
+I chose to set it to `"Y"` and have had no errors.

 Note that, if your account doesn't have negotiated rates enabled, you won't see a discount.
 Get in touch with UPS to rectify this: they're usually generous with this sort of thing.